PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 3 - 5 mL/gal

 Water Source: Clone with water under 200 ppm (500 scale; or 0.4 mS) TDS.
 Well water can contain pathogens and excess mineral content.
-If you use well water, water treatment (discussed below) is required and if the mineral content is too high, it important you add a reverse osmosis system based on you grow's water needs.
+If you use well water, water treatment (discussed below) is required, and if the mineral content is too high, it is crucial that you add a reverse osmosis system based on your water needs.

-Water Treatment: Upon filling your system (but absolutely prior to ANY additives, nutrients, or clones) add 0.10 – 0.20 mL/gal of 8.25% Bleach® (that equivalent to 2 - 4 drops/gal).
-This yield 2 - 4 ppm free chlorine, doses used in water treatment or swimming pools.
-It is very important oxidizer are added BEFORE pH adjustment or additives because oxidizers react and become ineffective when exposed to additives.
+Water Treatment: Upon filling your system (but absolutely before ANY additives, nutrients, or clones) add 0.10 – 0.20 mL/gal of 8.25% Bleach® (that equivalent to 2 - 4 drops/gal).
+This yields 2 - 4 ppm free chlorine, doses used in water treatment or swimming pools.
+It is very important that oxidizers are added BEFORE pH adjustment or additives because oxidizers react and become ineffective when exposed to additives.
 The goal is to focus their low doses on surface sterilizing your system and cuts.
 If you're weary of this, keep in mind most municipal water suppliers treat potable water at 4 ppm free chlorine.
 2 – 4 ppm hypochlorite is safe for non-rooted cuttings.
-NOTE WELL: Once callous or root tissue forms, use 0.5 – 2 ppm free chlorine (0.5 - 2 drops per gallon 8.25% Bleach®.
+NOTE: Once callous or root tissue forms, use 0.5 – 2 ppm free chlorine (0.5 - 2 drops per gallon 8.25% Bleach®.

 Hypochlorous Acid Products: Products like UC Roots™, Clear Rez™, or Watermax™ are effective at 10x – 100x lower chlorine concentrations than hypochlorite salts such as Pool Shock (calcium Hypochlorite) or Bleach® (Sodium Hypochlorite).
 Hypochlorite cannot be dosed the same as Hypochlorous acid products.
 Hypochlorite products (such as Bleach® or Pool Shock) require 0.5 – 2 ppm free chlorine in hydroponic water culture, while Hypochlorous acid is effective at 0.05 – 0.5 ppm.
-Pool test strips are a convenience way to verify free chlorine when using Hypochlorite salts.
-The most important rule for all oxidizers is they should be added BEFORE additives OR pH adjustment to focus their oxidation on the system and cuts before reacting with additives.
+Pool test strips are a convenient way to verify free chlorine when using Hypochlorite salts.
+The most important rule for all oxidizers is that they should be added BEFORE nutrients or additives to focus their oxidation on the system and cut before reacting with mineral nutrients or additives.

-Cloner Nutrients: Adding low strength bloom nutrients (200 – 600 ppm or 0.4 – 1.2 mS) improves rooting in speed and volume.
+Cloner Nutrients: Adding low-strength bloom nutrients (200 – 600 ppm or 0.4 – 1.2 mS) improves rooting in speed and volume.
 We recommend nutrients intended for water culture.
-Avoid product which will inoculate or feed bacteria/fungi such as amino acids/protein hydrolysate, sugars/carbohydrates or “teas”.
+Avoid products that will inoculate or feed bacteria/fungi, such as amino acids/protein hydrolysate, sugars/carbohydrates, or “teas”.
 Do not add beneficial bacteria/fungi.
 There may be “safe” strains of beneficials, but we haven’t found anything offering long-term effectiveness.

 Hormone products: Auxins improve rooting time and volume, but gels and powders wash off and are time-consuming to apply.
-Water soluble hormones such as Hormex Liquid Concentrate, Rhizopon AA Salts, and KLN Cloning Solution each ensure adequate exposure times and eliminate workload of dips.
+Water-soluble hormones such as Hormex Liquid Concentrate, Rhizopon AA Salts, and KLN Cloning Solution each ensure adequate exposure times and eliminate the workload of dips.

 Water Temperature.
-In cloning warmer temperature speed cell divisions with diminishing returns at 87 °F (30 °C).
+In cloning, warmer temperatures speed cell divisions with diminishing returns at 87 °F (30 °C).
 However, this also speeds growth of bacteria and fungi.
 For aeroponics we recommend 75 - 85 °F (24 - 29 °C).
 Deep Water Culture (DWC) systems use lower temperatures to improve oxygenation.
-The convention is currently 65 - 68 °F (18 - 20 °C), but For DWC cloners we recommend 75 – 77 °F (24 - 25 °C).
+The convention is currently 65 - 68 °F (18 - 20 °C), but for DWC cloners, we recommend 75 – 77 °F (24 - 25 °C).
 Use an IR Thermometer to quickly measure the temperature from outside your cloners.
 This is fast and prevents contamination.
-External IR readings will be 0 – 2 degrees below the actual internal temperature and this offset depends on the ambient room temperature.
+External IR readings will be 0 – 2 degrees below the actual internal temperature, and this offset depends on the ambient room temperature.
 If your ambient temperature is 75 °F and your cloner is at 85 °F, IR readings may be 83 °F. Alternatively, at ambient temperature 75 °F with your cloner at 77 °F, your IR readings will be relatively precise.

 Pump Cycle Times: Cycle timing of water pumps is primarily used for temperature because pumps put off heat.
 Through extensive testing we have found faster rooting at warmer temperatures with diminishing return above 87 ° F (31 °C).
 We suggest 75 – 85 °F (24 – 30 °C).
 Changing how long your pump is on vs off will help manage your temps.
 45 min on/15 min off = 25% reduction in pump on time.
 30 on/30 off would be 50% less pump time.
 Find the ratio that work for your cloner.